NSALAZ Poetry Competition

 Competitor Range: High School, with two sections of the competition: Freshman and Sophomore (Lower Level) and Junior and Senior (Upper Level) to accommodate different levels of maturity and skill development.

 Competitor Residence Requirement: Entire State of Arizona.
 Poets from other states that have no NSAL chapter are welcome to compete.

 Poetry Submission Rules: To encourage maximum creativity and participation, there is no style or genre requirement.
 Submissions may be no more than three poems and not more than 25 lines each.
 Submissions may be sent hard copy with Application Form to Anne White/NSAL, 14245 N. 23rd.
 St., Phoenix, AZ 85022 or by email to email@example.com, reference Poetry Competition.
-Submissions may be sent any time from September 1, 2017 through December 15, 2017.
-Winners will be announced by March 1, 2018.
+Submissions may be sent any time from September 1, 2018 through December 15, 2018.
+Winners will be announced in March, 2019.

 Monetary Prizes: $350, $200, $100 (first, second, third for the upper level) and $200, $100, $50 (first, second, third for the lower level) totaling $1,000 for each calendar year.
 Monies will be awarded directly to winning poets.

-First place winners in both upper and lower levels will be invited to recite their winning poems at one of the membership events of the NSAL AZ.
+Non-Monetary Prizes: Winners in both upper and lower levels will be invited to recite their winning poems at an NSAL AZ membership event.

 Adjudication: Poems will be judged on originality, technical skill and emergence of a personal voice.
 Three judges will select winners after review of entries which have had author names deleted.
 Judges will be:

 Rosemarie Dombrowski, Poet Laureate of Phoenix

 Sally Ball, ASU Associate English Professor